-This is an entry-level class into the auto body field.
-The student will learn the different methods of auto construction used by auto manufacturer and how to align and replace bolts on body components.
+This is an entry-level class into the field of collision repair & refinish technology.
+The student will learn the different methods of auto construction used by auto manufacturer and how to adjust, align, and replace bolt-on body components.

 Plastics & Adhesives